craigshoemaker/simple-webpage/README.md

-# simple-webpage
+# Simple Webpage
-An example of a very simple web page (used for instructional purposes)
+An example of a very simple web page, used for instructional purposes.